MRFUN9655/VOXEL___WORLD/README.md

 # VOXEL-WORLD
-voxel world is a modulated game looks like minecraft and also game engine like quake3 ,but **not completed yet**.
+voxel world is a game looks like minecraft and also game engine like quake3.

+**UNDER DEVELOPEMENT**
-# Now-what-can-do ?
+# libs:
-you can run bin/Debug/gll (ELF file) just a blue sky will appear...
+  SDL3

+  OpenGL2(i am using old 32bit lap)